 Figure 4.
 The dotted diagonal line represents the probabilities of each possible value of cards apart that would be expected from a perfect shuffle.
 The bars show the estimated probabilities via Monte Carlo simulation of each value of cards apart for cards that begin as neighbors, and then a CS or WCS is performed, with 100,000 iterations.

 Figure 5.
 The same information as in Figure 5 is shown here, but specifically for cards apart values of 1 through 6.
-Again the dotted line represents the probabilities of each possible value of cards apart that would be expected from a perfect shuffle, and the bars show Monte Carlo estimates of the probabilities of each value of cards apart for cards that began as neighbors and then a CS or WCS is performed.
+Again, the dotted line represents the probabilities of each possible value of cards apart that would be expected from a perfect shuffle, and the bars show Monte Carlo estimates of the probabilities of each value of cards apart for cards that began as neighbors and then a CS or WCS is performed.
 Also shown are the estimated probabilities after performing seven riffle shuffles.

 Discussion

 In this work, we introduce the first realistic model of the wash shuffle ever to be formulated, to our knowledge.
-We utilize this model to simulate the wash shuffle prior to the CS (i.e. the WCS), and demostrate the extent to which the WCS is still suboptimal compared to what we would expect from a perfect shuffle.
+We utilize this model to simulate the wash shuffle prior to the CS (i.e. the WCS), and demonstrate the extent to which the WCS is still suboptimal compared to what we would expect from a perfect shuffle.

 It is beyond the scope of the present work to derive analytic solutions to theoretical properties of our wash shuffle, such as one-step transition probabilities from one deck configuration to another after performing a wash.
 However, this could be the focus of future work.
 Additionally, there is certainly the possibility that other models of the wash shuffle could be developed that would be shown to be more realistic than ours, which could also be an avenue of future exploration.

 Here, we show via Monte Carlo simulation that while the WCS does result in approximately correct probabilities of given cards finishing in any given position, it still shows significant deficiencies in separating clumps of neighboring cards.
 Thus, performing a wash is not a sufficient solution to the failing of the CS to separate clumps of neighboring cards.
+We note that the implementation of our wash shuffle was dependent upon a handful of parameter values, which we set based on observed plausibility as mentioned above.
+For example, in our truncated Poisson random variable for the Roll (see above), we set λ=3.
+As a sensitivity analysis, we briefly investigated how the results might differ if we varied this λ from 1 to 5, the λ for the slice from 2 to 6 (in our actual analyses, λ=4), and proportion of the time than an inner slice occurs (as opposed to an outer slice) from 50% to 80% (in our actual analyses, it was set to 70%).
+Overall, these changes in parameter values made little to no discernible difference in terms of separation of neighboring cards (results not shown).

-Moreover, under current practices, a wash is only rarely performed during the course of play.
+Under current practices, a wash is only rarely performed during the course of play.
 In the WSOP, as mentioned previously, a wash is only performed when opening a new deck of cards, or when a dealer error has occurred.
 Additionally, Merz & Chi (2022) recommended performing an additional two riffle shuffles to reasonably mitigate the inflated probabilities of neighbor cards remaining close together in the deck.
 Anecdotally, a wash shuffle would take more time than this.
 Thus, assuming that speed is the primary reason that casinos are unwilling to shuffle a deck more thoroughly, we assume that recommending a wash to be added to the shuffling procedure prior to every hand would not be a welcomed solution.